makamoa/alfred/README.md

 This repository contains a demonstration of the flat optics design software ALFRED described in detail in the publication:

-*Broadband vectorial ultra-flat optics with experimental efficiency up to 99% in the visible via universal approximators*
+*Broadband vectorial ultrathin optics with experimental efficiency up to 99% in the visible via universal approximators*

-currently under review but presently available as an [arxiv preprint](https://arxiv.org/abs/2005.01954).
+available as an open access article at [Light: Science & Applications volume 10, Article number: 47 (2021)](https://www.nature.com/articles/s41377-021-00489-7).

 The code makes use of the theory described in the publication:

 *Generalized Maxwell projections for multi-mode network Photonics* [Scientific Reports volume 10, Article number: 9038 (2020)](https://doi.org/10.1038/s41598-020-65293-6)

-The users are encouraged to read both publications and familiarize themselves with the underlying theory and logic behind the  software.
+Users are encouraged to read both publications and familiarize themselves with the underlying theory and logic behind the  software.

 #### Alfred
 ALFRED stands for Autonomous Learning Framework for Rule-based Evolutionary Design, it is an inverse design software platform